NicosNicolaou16/SampleBlocPatternAndDriftWithSingleState/README.md

 manage data flow. ([Bloc Pattern Documentation](https://bloclibrary.dev/getting-started/)) <br />
 [Dio Network Manager](https://pub.dev/packages/dio) is responsible for making requests and retrieving data from the remote server. <br />
 [Cached Network Image](https://pub.dev/packages/cached_network_image) is a package that it is responsible for loading the images and supports offline functionality.  <br />
 Drift Database (SQL) <br />
-GetIt Library (Dependencies Injection) <br />
+[Get It (Dependencies Injection)](https://pub.dev/packages/get_it) is a lightweight dependency injection package for Flutter that allows you to register and access services globally, promoting cleaner and more maintainable code.  <br />

 Flutter SDK version: 3.24.5 <br />
 Dart Version: 3.5.4 <br />